Unity-Technologies/com.unity.multiplayer.docs/docs/installation/installation.md

 ## Next Steps

-After installing Netcod for GameObjects(NGO), see the following content to continue your journey:
+After installing Netcode for GameObjects(NGO), see the following content to continue your journey:

 * Use the [Get started with NGO tutorial](../tutorials/get-started-with-ngo.md) to create a project, test your Netcode install, and learn how to use the basic features of Netcode for GameObjects.
 * Check out the educational samples to further explore Netcode and its abilities: